rstyczynski/umc/README.md

 1. install missing package
 2. configure Oracle Middleware directories in etc/umc.cfg

-In the worst case you need to prepare new version of probe.
+In the worst case you need to prepare a new version of probe.
 It's described in separated part of the manual.

 # First data collection
 Now your UMC is ready to do data collection.
 Let's play with iostat.